ASALOGAN/November-Daily-Coding-Challenges/Day 25 13-11-24/notes.md

-**Day 25 Notes for Problem: Move Zeroes**
+**Day 25 Notes for Problem: Valid Anagram**

 # Intuition
-The problem is identical to the one from Day 24, which involves moving all zeroes in an array to the end while maintaining the order of non-zero elements.
-The goal is to perform this operation in-place without using extra space for another array.
+The problem requires determining if two strings are anagrams of each other.
+An anagram is a word formed by rearranging the letters of another word.
+My initial thought was to count the frequency of each character in both strings and compare these frequencies.

 # Approach
-The approach remains the same as the previous day, utilizing a two-pointer technique.
-We maintain a pointer `lastNonZeroFoundAt` to track the position where the next non-zero element should be placed.
-As we iterate through the array, each time we encounter a non-zero element, we place it at the `lastNonZeroFoundAt` position and increment the pointer.
-After processing all elements, we fill the remaining positions with zeroes.
+The approach involves using a frequency counter.
+We iterate over the first string and count the occurrences of each character.
+Then, we iterate over the second string and decrement the count for each character.
+If any character count goes below zero or a character is not found, the strings are not anagrams.
+If all counts are zero at the end, the strings are anagrams.

 # Complexity
 - Time complexity:
-  The time complexity is $$O(n)$$, where $$n$$ is the number of elements in the array.
-This is because we iterate through the array twice: once to move non-zero elements and once to fill zeroes.
+  The time complexity is $$O(n)$$, where $$n$$ is the length of the strings.
+This is because we iterate through each string once.

 - Space complexity:
-  The space complexity is $$O(1)$$ because we only use a constant amount of extra space for the pointer.
+  The space complexity is $$O(1)$$ because the frequency counter uses a constant amount of extra space, limited by the number of unique characters (26 lowercase English letters).